 For all available positions, see our Summer Environmental Education Jobs page.
-Applications will be accepted starting February 10th, and continuing into the spring until positions are filled.
+Applications will be accepted until positions are filled.
 Please note that almost all staff hired by directors Kim & Chris Chisholm including our Active Program Faculty & Summer Camp Instructors and Administrative & Adjunct Faculty comes on board via our Earth Skills Teaching Apprenticeship and other Wilderness Skills Training programs with solid pedagogical components.
 Unless you are already a well-trained teacher and/or earth skills specialist, please apply for our summer apprenticeship or farm internship which often result in employment here and elsewhere within months of starting the program.

 Job Description – Homesteading & Sustainability Instructor